sahilzalte/365-DAYS-365-CODES/README.md

   - **Day 315**: Today we practiced Event Listeners in JavaScript, especially the use of `addEventListener()` for handling user interactions dynamically.
   - **Day 316**: Today we explored Common Event Listeners in JavaScript.
 We implemented a `Click` Event Listener that changes the color of an `<h1>` element when clicked, and an `Input` Event Listener that logs the user’s input dynamically as they type.
   - **Day 317**: Today we learned about the Change Event Listener in JavaScript.
 We implemented a `Change` Event Listener for a `<select>` element that updates a `<div>` with the selected device name.
+  - **Day 318**: Today we solved 2 exercise questions on `JavaScript DOM Manipulation` and created two mini projects — `KeyPress Visualizer` (displays pressed keys in real time) and `SmartUploader` (a custom file upload button using event listeners).

 ## Getting Started.